← Back to guides

 1. Start with a simple weekly structure

 For your first 3 to 4 weeks, aim for three sessions each week.
-Two runs should feel easy, and one can be a slightly longer easy effort.
-A workable structure is Tuesday, Thursday, and Saturday.
+A workable structure looks like this:

 If you are unsure whether to do more, the right beginner answer is usually do slightly less and come back tomorrow.